ContinuumIO/elm/docs/source/user_guide/elm-store.rst

     filename = '3B-HHR-E.MS.MRG.3IMERG.20160708-S153000-E155959.0930.V03E.HDF5.nc'
     es = load_array(filename)

 For GeoTiffs the argument is a directory name rather than a file name and each band is formed from individual GeoTiff files in the directory.
-The following is an example with LANDSAT GeoTiffs for bands 1 through 7:
+The following is an example with LANDSAT GeoTiffs for layers 1 through 7:

 .. code-block:: python